Haifa Varju

 • Naturally antibacterial

-• Natural material which is non-toxic, biodegradable and recyclable
+• Natural material which is non-toxic, biodegradable, and recyclable

 • Eco-friendly unless mixed with foam or other additives